lnemsick-simp/pupmod-simp-libkv/Design.md

     configured to 'softfail', instead, each function must log the error message and return an appropriate failed value.

-## Terminology

-* libkv - Module that provides a Puppet-function interface to a key/value store.

-  * Implemented in Puppet Ruby function API.
-  * Provides mechanism for loading and executing pure Ruby code that interfaces with one or more key/value stores.

-* backend - A specific key/value store, e.g., Consul, Etcd, Zookeeper.
-* plugin - Software that interfaces with a specific backend on the behalf of libkv functions.

-  * AKA provider.
-Plugin is the preferred terminology to avoid confusion with Puppet types and providers.

-* libkv adapter - Software that loads, selects, and executes the appropriate plugin software for a libkv function.

-  * Serializes data to be persisted into a common format and then deserializes upon retrieval.
-  * Handles unexpected plugin failures.

 ## libkv Requirements